kenfallon/fix-ssh-on-pi/README.md

 - Verify it is valid
 - Extract the image itself
 - Enable ssh for secure remote management
 - Change the default passwords for the root and pi user
+  Generate encrypted + shell escaped password string using `encrypted=$(openssl passwd -6) bash -c 'printf "%q\n" "${encrypted}"'`
 - Secure the ssh server on the Pi

 Since then I improved the script to: